icopy-site/awesome/docs/awesome/awesome-coq.md

 - [mCoq](https://github.com/EngineeringSoftware/mcoq) - Mutation analysis tool for Coq projects.
 - [Ott](https://github.com/ott-lang/ott) - Tool for writing definitions of programming languages and calculi that can be translated to Coq.
 - [Roosterize](https://github.com/EngineeringSoftware/roosterize) - Tool for suggesting lemma names in Coq projects.
-- [SerAPI](https://github.com/ejgallego/coq-serapi) - Library and tools for (de)serialization of Coq code to and from JSON and S-expressions.
+- [SerAPI](https://github.com/ejgallego/coq-serapi) - Tools and OCaml library for (de)serialization of Coq code to and from JSON and S-expressions.

 ### Type Theory and Mathematics